Clemapfel/mousetrap/docs/09_native_rendering.md

 ```
 \how_to_generate_this_image_end

 We see that the first argument to `Shader::create_from_string` is the **shader type**, which is either `ShaderType::FRAGMENT` or `ShaderType::VERTEX`.
-If one or both of these is not specific when creating a render task, mousetrap will use the default shaders, which are printed here for reference
+If we do not call `create_from_string` for either or both of these, the default shader program will be used.
+It may be instructive to see what these default shaders behavior is:

 ### Default Vertex Shader

-This is the default vertex shader:
+This is the default vertex shader is the following:

 ```glsl
 #version 330